RustAudio/deepspeech-rs/README.md

 Rust bindings of [Mozilla's DeepSpeech](https://github.com/mozilla/DeepSpeech) library.

+The library is open source and performs Speech-To-Text completely offline.
+Mozilla provides pretrained models for English.

 ## License

 Licensed under Apache 2 or MIT (at your option).
 For details, see the [LICENSE](LICENSE) file.